-An employee, irrespective of his or her length of service, is entitled to 12 statutory holidays per year.
 An employee must be employed under a continuous contract for not less than three months before he or she is entitled to holiday pay.
 Banks, public offices and government departments and many private corporations follow the General Holidays Ordinance, which provides for 17 public holidays each year.
 'Buy-out' of holidays is not allowed under the Employment Ordinance.